felipealbertao/et-phone-home/README.md

     - Ubuntu > t2.micro > Review and Launch
     - Security Groups: Only ssh
     - Launch
-    - Create a new key-pair `ssh-server`
+    - Create a new key-pair
-    - `chmod 400 ssh-server.pem`
+    - Save the new key-pair locally, and `chmod 400 <key pair>.pem`
 - EC2 > Elastic IP > Allocate New Address
     - EIP used in: VPC
     - Select new IP > Associate Address
         - Click on Instance, select it
-- Add elastic IP to `ssh-server.sh`

 ### ET Phone Home Installation